manjamcmills/Credit_Risk_Analysis/README.md

 The best precision rate for "high risk" was the AdaBoost model with 0.07.
 This means the following:
 * 7% of the loans that were deemed "high risk" were true "high risk"
 * 93% of loans that were classified as "high risk" were actually "low risk".
-* 100% of the loans that were classfied "low risk" were true "low risk"
+* 100% of the loans that were classified "low risk" were true "low risk"

 ### Recall / Sensitivity
 Another way to assess a model's performance is with sensitivity, also called recall.
 Sensitivity is the converse statement of precision.
 It would say "If a loan is actually high_risk, would the model classify it high_risk?"
 Here is the formula for sensitivity: